 A beta reader can be the proofreader who doesn’t charge you for the service (or only requires cranberry oatmeal cookies as payment), or the person who keeps you motivated by always asking for more story, or the audience you have in mind when writing.
 Whatever your beta reader is to you (and you may have more than one – in fact, if you can find more than one, that’s a good idea), the relationship between author and beta reader is an important one.

-You need to be able to trust your beta, and your beta needs to be able to trust you.
+You need to be able to trust your beta reader, and your beta reader needs to be able to trust you.

-Can your beta count on you to listen to that feedback without becoming angry and argumentative?
-After putting a lot of time into reading and paying attention to what she/he reads to be able to comment on it, your beta deserves at least basic courtesy, and it’s rude to ask someone’s opinion and then yell at them for giving it.
-This is not the same as you having to accept everything your beta says.
-Perhaps your beta has told you that a certain line of dialogue is ambiguous and needs to be cleared up, but if you intended to keep things a bit mysterious in that scene, just let your beta know that and ask if the dialogue works in that context.
-Being able to discuss differences of opinion is important to a good writer-beta relationship, and if your beta doesn’t know what you were aiming for, how can he/she know if you’ve hit it?
+Can your beta reader count on you to listen to that feedback without becoming angry and argumentative?
+After putting a lot of time into reading and paying attention to what she/he reads to be able to comment on it, your beta reader deserves at least basic courtesy, and it’s rude to ask someone’s opinion and then yell at them for giving it.
+This is not the same as you having to accept everything your beta reader says.
+Perhaps your beta reader has told you that a certain line of dialogue is ambiguous and needs to be cleared up, but if you intended to keep things a bit mysterious in that scene, just let your beta reader know that, and ask if the dialogue works in that context.
+Being able to discuss differences of opinion is important to any good working relationship, and if your beta reader doesn’t know what you were aiming for, how can he/she know if you’ve hit it?

 Now, one of Neil Gaiman’s rules of writing:

 “Remember: when people tell you something’s wrong or doesn’t work for them, they are almost always right.
 When they tell you exactly what they think is wrong and how to fix it, they are almost always wrong.”

 Like Heinlein’s advice of ‘Never edit a story unless an editor asks you to,’ this seems to be misinterpreted a lot.